raygun101/MarkupKit/README.md

     <UILabel class="bold, red" text="Bold Red Label"/>

-Note that, although attribute values in XML are always represented as strings, the property values in a template definition can be any valid type; for example, if a property accepts a numeric type, the value can be defined as a number in the property list or JSON document.
+Note that, although attribute values in XML are always represented as strings, the property values in a template definition can be any valid type; for example, if a property accepts a numeric type, the value can be defined as a number in the JSON document.
 However, this is not stricly necessary since strings will automatically be converted to the appropriate type by KVC.

-Multiple `properties` PIs may be specified in a single document.
-Their contents are merged into a single collection of templates available to the document.
-If the same template is defined by multiple property lists or inline templates, the contents of the templates are merged into a single dictionary.
-The most recently defined values take precedence.

 ### Outlets
 The reserved "id" attribute can be used to assign a name to a view instance.
 This creates an "outlet" for the view that makes it accessible to calling code.
 Using KVC, MarkupKit "injects" the named view instance into the document's owner (generally either the view controller for the root view or the root view itself), allowing the application to interact with it.